MaxPleaner/jobapps/readme.md

 ## Install

 1. clone
+2. look in .gitignore and create the folders which aren't present in the Github repo
-2. cd app
+3. cd app
-3. bundle (tested with ruby 2.4)
+4. bundle (tested with ruby 2.4)
+5. `./cli` or `./get_data`

 ## Usage